-Guidehouse will consider separate single family, and multifamily subsectors, and may also include mobile homes as its own subsectors if there exists adequate data to do so.
+Guidehouse will consider separate single family, multifamily, and mobile homes subsectors.
 The 2021 PG study lumped mobile homes together with single family.
 This study will break out mobile homes based on RASS housing stock data.
 ESA program participants do not need to reside within a Disadvantaged Community (DAC) to participate; similarly, residing within a DAC does not automatically qualify a residential for the ESA program.
 Any potential locational analysis will be considered in Task 11 of the Group E workplan.

 Guidehouse followed this approach in the previous study and estimated that approximately 15%-20% of single family households and 30%-40% of multifamily households qualify for Low Income programs.
 Since the completion of the previous study, the income threshold to participate in ESA increased from 200% Federal Poverty Level (FPL) to 250% which will expand the size of the market.
-If needed, these and other figures will be refreshed as part of this task if there are any more recent IOU data and Low Income sector evaluation studies.
 This study will refresh these figures based on the new income threshold.